-Southwestern College in Winfield, Kansas
+Southwestern College in Winfield, Kansas, is a learning community dedicated to:

-- -intellectual growth and career preparation, - -individual development and Christian values, - -lifetime learning and responsible citizenship, and - -leadership through service in a world without boundaries.
+-intellectual growth and career preparation,

+-individual development and Christian values,

+-lifetime learning and responsible citizenship, and

+-leadership through service in a world without boundaries.

 History

 Southwestern College was chartered June 19, 1885, by the Methodists of Kansas as "an institution of learning of full collegiate powers."
 It opened its doors for forty-three learners on September 7, 1886.
 The first name of the College was "The Southwest Kansas Conference College"; the name "The Southwestern College" was adopted November 5, 1908.